Digital Teammates, No Surprises.

 - What can it do out of the box?

 - Read and write email, join Teams conversations, schedule and send reports on a daily/weekly cadence, and organize files in OneDrive/SharePoint.
-Custom apps automate your specific workflows.
+Custom capabilities automate your specific workflows.

 - Do we need to install new software?